(Abnormal Cell Therapy Solutions)

 1) Pilot studies are in the Portland, Maine area.

-3) Study length is one month (four weeks).
+3) Study length is two weeks.

 4) Candidates must be available three nights per week for approximately 15 minutes each scheduled meeting time.